basecamp/google_sign_in/README.md

 without adding yet-another per-app email/password combination.
 Integrating it into your Rails app should be drop-in easy.
 This gem makes it so.

 The only configuration needed is setting the Google client id for your application.
-Google explains how to do that here: https://developers.google.com/identity/sign-in/web/server-side-flow#step_1_create_a_client_id_and_client_secret
+[Google has a tutorial on how to setup a client id](https://developers.google.com/identity/sign-in/web/server-side-flow#step_1_create_a_client_id_and_client_secret).

-Once you have your client id, create a config/initializers/google_sign_in_client_id.rb file with this:
+Once you have your client id, create a `config/initializers/google_sign_in_client_id.rb` file with this:
 `GoogleSignIn::Identity.client_id = <THAT CLIENT ID YOU GOT FROM GOOGLE>`

 Now you can use the sign-in integration on your signup or sigin screen.